 District nurses can also arrange for certain equipment – such as a commode, bedpan, urine bottle or special mattress – to be used at home if needed.
 They can also assess your care needs in your home and refer you to help from other healthcare professionals.
 In some areas, district nurses can visit in the evening and at night-time.

 If you need district nursing support, the ward nurse or discharge coordinator will contact the local district nursing service to arrange a home visit.
 They will also send the district nurse information about the care received in hospital.

-On leaving hospital, a letter may be handed over to pass on to the patient's GP or the information may be sent directly online.
+On leaving hospital, a copy of the discharge plan should be provided to the patient's GP or the information may be sent directly online.
 Check with the discharge team which method is being used.
 The letter or online report will tell the GP about the hospital treatment and future care needs, including any prescribed medicines and any changes to these.
 If there's a letter, make sure it gets to the GP practice as soon possible.

 If any medicines are prescribed, the hospital doctors will arrange for a one- to two-weeks’ supply.
 If you think there is any potential confusion about when the medication(s) should be taken, make sure you clearly understand what needs to be taken when and also about any potential side effects.
 Ensure either know who to contact if any further advice is needed about the medications.

 For medicines that need to be continued, ask your GP for a repeat prescription.
 GP surgeries may require up to 48 hours’ notice for repeat prescriptions, so it’s important for these to be ordered before the medicine runs out.
 In addition, if the pharmacy is packing the drugs into dosette boxes, another day or two might be added.

 Mobility aids and home adaptations